Gosagarsevara Mandapa: Significance

-Social significance: The locals and the visitors also take rest.
+Social significance: the locals and the visitors also take rest.

 Physical description

-Surrounding: The Mandapa is surrounded by Gosagaresvara temple in west, kitchen in east and Isanesvara temple in south.
+Surrounding: the mandapa is surrounded by Gosagaresvara temple in west, kitchen in east and Isanesvara temple in south.

-Orientation: The Mandapa is provided with a flight of steps in the western side.
+Orientation: the mandapa is provided with a flight of steps in the western side.

-Architectural features(Plan & Elevation): On plan, the Mandapa is rectangular measuring 6.70 metres in length x 5.28 metres in breadth with a height of 0.80 metres from the ground level to the base of the pillars.
-On elevation, the Mandapa has a flat roof that measures 3.40 metres in height from bottom to the top.
-There are sixteen pillars that support the roof of the 115 Mandapa.
+Architectural features (plan and elevation): on plan, the mandapa is rectangular measuring 6.70 metres in length x 5.28 metres in breadth with a height of 0.80 metres from the ground level to the base of the pillars.
+On elevation, the mandapa has a flat roof that measures 3.40 metres in height from bottom to the top.
+There are sixteen pillars that support the roof of the 115 mandapa.
 The arrangement of the pillars is something unusual with ten pillars in the two exterior rows, five in each row and six pillars at central two rows, three in each row.
 While all pillars are square the two pillars in the centre are octagonal.
-A pedestal measuring 1.20 metres in length x 1.65 metres in width x a height of 2.05 metres.; is decorated with makara Torana is meant for lord Siva to seat during his visit to Gosagaresesvara.
-There are three flights of steps measuring 0.37 metres in length x 1.30 metres in width with a height of 0.30 metres each lead to the Mandapa.
+A pedestal measuring 1.20 metres in length x 1.65 metres in width x a height of 2.05 metres; is decorated with makara Torana, and is meant for lord Shiva to seat during his visit to Gosagaresesvara.
+There are three flights of steps measuring 0.37 metres in length x 1.30 metres in width with a height of 0.30 metres each lead to the mandapa.